hamza-shakir/manufacturing-efficiency-analysis/README.md

 In a soda bottling production line, there have been a few issues resulting in decreased efficiency and output over a span of five days.
 The documented data includes information on operators, products, start and end times, and downtime factors for each batch.

 This project thoroughly analyzes the data to uncover critical insights that can help remediate and alleviate inefficiencies in the manufacturer’s production process.

+We will do so by answering the following questions:

+- What's the current line efficiency? (total time / min time)
+- Are any operators underperforming?
+- What are the leading factors for downtime?
+- Do any operators struggle with particular types of operator error?

 ---